cuongndc9/cep-service/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "The only impossible journey is the one you never begin." - Tony Robbins
+> "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt
 <!-- INSPIRATIONAL_QUOTE_END -->